-Why do teachers in Group 1 and 1a receive higher bonuses?
+Why do teachers who receive an IVA Component score receive higher bonuses?

-Teachers in Group 1 and 1a are unique in that 50% of their IMPACT assessment comes from student achievement data.
-Given the challenges associated with such a rigorous measure, highly effective Group 1 and 1a teachers are recognized with higher bonuses.
+Teachers in Group 1 and 1a who receive an IVA Component score are unique in that 40% of their IMPACT assessment comes from student achievement data.
+Given the challenges associated with such a rigorous measure, these teachers are recognized with higher bonuses.